xyounggoth/ProyekAnalisisData/README.md

 - Werkzeug==3.0.3
 - wrapt==1.16.0
 - yarg==0.1.9

-  or you can read the requirements.txt
+  or you can read the
+  '''bash requirements.txt'''

 ## Instalasi Dependensi
 You can install the necessary dependencies by using pip.
 Run the following command in the terminal: